Improve table washing policies in WCPSS

 We can't prevent all sickness.
 And we can't avoid all germs.
 But we can and do expect our school system to do a better job of helping -- in any and all ways possible -- to keep our kids healthy.

 Perhaps: Take the paper towels and water spray away from the kids in the cafeteria and get a cleaning agent into the hands of adults.
 Research safer alternatives to harsh cleaners (such a hydrogen peroxide based cleaner), if necessary.
 Encourage teachers to use cleaners in the classroom at any and all times.
 Mandate hand washing.
+Use the soap from the bathrooms which is already, apparently, deemed safe.
 Request parents to send in certain cleaning products if that's what it takes.
 We want our kids safe.
 And we want to feel that our school system supports us in this effort.